Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: Method

 We define $\mathtt{s}$-rectangular $L_p$ constrained uncertainty set as

-and $\alpha_{s}, \beta_{s}\in\mathbb{R}$ are reward and transition kernel respectively noise radius that are chosen small enough so that all the transition kernels in $P_0 +\mathcal{P}$ are well defined. \texttt{S}-rectangularity is more challenging to deal than (\texttt{sa})-rectangularity, so we begin by robust policy evaluation.
+and $\alpha_{s}, \beta_{s}\in\mathbb{R}$ are reward and transition kernel respectively noise radius that is chosen small enough so that all the transition kernels in $P_0 +\mathcal{P}$ are well defined. \texttt{s}-rectangularity is more challenging to deal with than \texttt{sa}-rectangularity, so we begin with robust policy evaluation.